 I'm friends with a lot of different kinds of people and I like it that way.
 I have friends of different races, nationalities, ethnicities, sexual orientations, and religious and political persuasions.
 I also have good friends who are my parents' age.

 People often trust me with their secrets and stories and come to me for advice.
 I find it rewarding to journey with people through difficult times in their lives.

 I care about the issues of poverty, equality, human rights, global justice, and sustainability.

 I'm constantly seeking to learn and broaden my horizons.

-I'm on a journey of growth and discovery.
-I'm hoping to find a partner in crime, someone who wants to have fun exploring the world together, someone who wants to live intentionally and be in a growth-oriented relationship, someone who is relationally mature, someone with a little chutzpah who'll call me to the mat and take a challenge.
+I'm hoping to find a partner in crime, someone who is passionate and kind, thoughtful and open-minded, someone who wants to live intentionally and be in a growth-oriented relationship, someone with a little chutzpah, someone who wants to dream, debate, laugh, cry, and celebrate life together.

 I'm also always up for making new friends.